 - How might you contribute to Chisenhale Studios’ public-facing programme? (max 200 words)

-A shortlist of applicants will be made, with interviews held 11th April (tbc).
+A shortlist of applicants will be made, with interviews most likely to held on Thursday 4th May.
 As accommodation and travel is not part of the award, applicants should already be settled in London.